takashi-ishio/NCDSearch/README.md

 # NCDSearch

 NCDSearch is a grep-like tool to find similar source code fragments in files.
+In software development, developers may copy and modify source code fragments to reuse existing functionalities in code.
+This tool is developed to detect such code fragments that are not identified by a simple search tool like grep.

 For example, if a line `if (this.distance < another.distance) return true;` (in source code of the tool) is given as a query, the tool reports similar lines such as
 `if (this.distance > another.distance) return false;` and `if (thislen > anotherlen) return true;`.
-The tool assumes that either a long identifier or a few lines of code as a query.
+You can find two bug fix examples in a company in [our paper published in ICSME 2018 Industry Track](NCDSearch_motivation_2018.pdf).
+> Takashi Ishio, Naoto Maeda, Kensuke Shibuya, Katsuro Inoue:
+> Cloned Buggy Code Detection in Practice Using Normalized Compression Distance.
+> In proceedings of ICSME 2018, pp.591-594, November 2018.

-While the tool supports famous similarity metrics such as Normalized Compression Distance and Normalized Levenshtein Distance, the tool uses Lempel-Ziv Jaccard Distance (proposed in <https://arxiv.org/abs/1708.03346>) as the default search strategy.
+The tool supports famous similarity metrics such as Normalized Compression Distance and Normalized Levenshtein Distance.
+The default search strategy is Lempel-Ziv Jaccard Distance (proposed in <https://arxiv.org/abs/1708.03346>).
 It is significantly faster than existing NCD, while it keeps similar output to NCD using the Deflate (zip) algorithm for code clone detection.

-For more details, please read [our technical paper](NCDSearch_evaluation_2022.pdf).
+The details are described in [our technical paper](NCDSearch_evaluation_2022.pdf).
 > Takashi Ishio, Naoto Maeda, Kensuke Shibuya, Kenho Iwamoto, Katsuro Inoue,
 > NCDSearch: Sliding Window-Based Code Clone Search Using Lempel-Ziv Jaccard Distance.
 > IEICE Transactions on Information and Systems, vol.E105-D, No.5, May 2022.